Graham McCready: Career

 Among other things, McCready has worked as an engineer in the Royal New Zealand Air Force, as a computer technician for a Canadian airline, and as a clerk at Wellington City Council.

 Private prosecutions

 Trevor Mallard prosecution

 In November 2007 he took a private prosecution against Labour Party MP Trevor Mallard for fighting in a public place.
 The prosecution arose after Mallard had a fight with National Party MP Tau Henare in Parliament.
 Mallard eventually pleaded guilty to a charge of fighting in a public place and was ordered to donate $500 to charity.
 McCready said he was happy with the outcome.

-He has reportedly been described by Helen Clark as "a small-minded malicious person".

 John Banks prosecution

 McCready took a private prosecution against ACT Party MP John Banks over filing a false electoral return in the 2010 Auckland mayoral election, after the New Zealand police decided there wasn't sufficient evidence to prosecute Banks.
 McCready's prosecution was taken over by the Crown before it went to trial.

 In June 2014, Banks was found guilty by a judge of filing a false electoral return.
 McCready said he was ecstatic with the outcome.
 He said that he pursued Banks as a matter of principle, because he believes that everyone in a democracy should be accountable for their actions.

 In February 2014, before the outcome of the case was known, McCready applied to the court for $10,000–$20,000 in costs for almost a year's work on the case.
 He wanted either Banks or the Crown to pay the bill, with the proceeds going to himself and charity.

 In June 2014, McCready filed further charges in relation to the Banks case, this time targeting Prime Minister John Key, a police officer, and Banks again.
 His contention is that Key "conspired to defeat the course of justice by ensuring Banks was not prosecuted by the police" and that he was an accessory by being wilfully blind to the contents of the police report.
 McCready rejected suggestions that his prosecutions were a waste of time, saying "that's what the courts are there for.
 I'm not a serial litigant, I'm New Zealand's private prosecutor who is representing the public".